Jimmy Stewart Owns the 1950s, Loves Fatherhood & His Wife, Is Hitchcock's Ideal Hero, & Remains a Man to Emulate. It's Rear Window (1954).

-Edith did such a superb job bringing HItch’s vision to life, she’d earn an Oscar nomination for her work on the film.
+Edith did such a superb job bringing Hitch’s vision to life, she earned an Oscar nomination for her work on the film.

 The Rest of the Team

-In addition to Edith Head on costumes and John Michael Hayes writing the screenplay, Hitchcock’s stellar team was rounded out with cameraman Robert Burks, editor George Tomasini, and Joseph MacMillan Johnson and John P. Fulton in charge of production design and special effects.
+In addition to Edith Head on costumes, and John Michael Hayes writing the screenplay, Hitchcock rounded out his team with cameraman Robert Burks, editor George Tomasini, and Joseph MacMillan Johnson and John P. Fulton in charge of special effects and production design.

 And the logistics and engineering behind the Rear Window set design were nothing short of spectacular.

 Though filming began on October 12, 1953 on Stage 18 of the Paramount lot, in the final film, it looks as if Hitch shot everything on location in a residential block of Greenwich Village.